TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/41 - Mark/Mark 14/Mark 14.48.md

 ---

-And Jesus answered and said unto them, Are ye come out, as against a robber, with swords and staves to seize me?
+Jesus answered them, "Have you come out, as against a robber, with swords and clubs to seize me?